sinllaves/s1n-llaves.github.io/_pages/about.md

 Where does it go?
 Doors, cars, hearts, journals and treasure boxes." -S1n-Llaves

-My cyber-security interest in 2017 after watching Mr. Robot.
-A friend said not to do any of that or I'll get caught and go to jail.
-He pointed me to some resources and an obsession started.
-After that summer I landed a internship, got hired, and trained in Teir 3/4 network access control and poly-vendor integration solutions crafted to harden and monitor systems and assets.
+My hacking interest started in 2017 after watching Mr. Robot.
+A friend told me to learn about cyber-security instead of what we call black hat hacking.
+I was pointed to some resources and an obsession started.
+After that summer I landed a internship, got hired, and trained and worked in Teir 3/4 network access control and poly-vendor integration solutions crafted to harden and monitor systems and assets.

 After that super difficult architect tooling and writing actionable policy sets, I got a chance to get back to my initial desire.
-Mixed with my 9 years of psychology and the power of a keyboard I am becoming a defender of theft, abuse, and fraud.
+Mixed with my 9 years of psychology and the power of a keyboard I am becoming a better defender of theft, abuse, and fraud.

 This blog will detail many of my learnings and crafts.

 I intend to use the power of Adversial / Offensive Security Engineering and Hacker Ingenuity for good.
 I hope you do too.
 Stay secure ;)

 In the world of cyber security, the last thing you want is to have a target painted on you -Tim Cook